-Building Emotional Resilience in Kids Before Winter | Calgary Therapy
+Building Emotional Resilience in Kids Before Winter | Calgary Therapy | Creative Sky Psychology

 As the Seasons Change, So Do Our Emotions

-As Calgary moves from crisp fall days to snowy winter mornings, many families notice shifts in their child’s mood, sleep, and energy.
-Less daylight, colder weather, and changes in routines can all impact emotional well-being and emotional regulation — especially for children who are still developing coping and regulation skills.
+As Calgary moves from crisp fall days to snowy winter mornings, many families notice subtle shifts in their child’s mood, sleep, and energy.
+Less daylight, colder weather, and changes in routines can all impact emotional well-being and emotional regulation — especially for children who are still developing coping and self-regulation skills.
+At Creative Sky Psychology, our Calgary child psychologists often help families navigate this seasonal transition with warmth, compassion, and practical tools.
+We see that resilience — the ability to recover from challenges and stay emotionally steady — can be nurtured through practice, patience, and connection.

 Every time a child manages a challenge with support, their brain strengthens its “resilience circuits.”
 Like a muscle, emotional strength grows with repetition and positive reinforcement.